 Now, for speech therapy purposes, you won’t play this in the traditional way, but this game can be used to do something toddlers love: fill something up, dump it out, and do it again!
 When it’s your child’s turn, ask him, “Whose turn is it?” with the goal that he will say “my turn”.
 Eventually you will also hope to get him to say “Mommy’s turn” or “your turn” when it’s your turn to go.
 Another thing to do is hold up a red and yellow checker and have him say “I want yellow” (or red) before you will hand it over, and my son loved to play a little tug of war with each checker as well.
 There are lots of different phrases or words you could work to elicit from this game, such as “more”, “more please”, or “more checkers” or “yes” or “no” answers – just depends on what you want to work on.

-The bottom line is, Parents: if your child has a speech language delay and needs speech therapy, you can greatly speed up their progress by working with them at home.
+The bottom line is, Parents: if your child has a speech language delay and needs speech therapy for kids, you can greatly speed up their progress by working with them at home.
 Ask your child’s speech language pathologist what to work on, and then do some simple activities with toys they already love to make it FUN!
 God has made you to be EXACTLY the parent your child needs, and He will equip you to help teach them in this phase of their development.